SAP-archive/cloud-platform-workflow-virtual-event/exercises/10/readme.md

 :point_right: In your Fiori launchpad site, open the "Monitor Workflows - Workflow Instances" app and find the most recent instance (you may have to readjust the filter to show instances in "Completed" status).

 :point_right: Look at the Workflow Context of this instance, and check for the comments you entered when processing the task.
-You should see something like this (in this example, the comment _"My decision is based upon the current stock level"_ was entered):
+You should see something like this:

 ![comments in workflow context](commentsincontext.png)